Most interesting landmarks of Guadeloupe

 - Saint-Pierre-et-Saint-Paul church – Pointe-à-Pitre commune.
 Ornate catholic church in Neo-Baroque – Neo-Classical style, built in 1843.

-Described wonders of Guadeloupe
+Described landmarks of Guadeloupe

 These islands are rich with natural landmarks.
 One can walk here through primeval Caribbean rainforest, reach the summit of the tallest mountain in Lesser Antilles, enjoy several impressive waterfalls and interesting petroglyphs.